mahima-manik/MGCoin/README.md

 Approach 1
 - burn() token during stake and mint() during withdraw/reward.
 - Create a StakingContract
-- Call the functions of StakingContract in the RDCoin
+- Call the functions of StakingContract in the MGCoin

 **Design:**